lestece/myKTCN/README.md

 #### - __USER'S DRAFTS__
 ![User's drafts](docs/README-images/drafts.png)

-Users can access the drafts page through the dropdown menu that opens on clicking on the user profile in the navbar.
+Users can access the drafts page through the dropdown menu that opens by clicking on the user profile in the navbar.
-This page contains all of the recipes that have been started to be created, but saved as "draft" because incomplete.
+This page contains all of the recipes that have been started to be created but saved as "drafts" because incomplete.
 Each draft block shows the recipe image, its title, a button to edit the recipe (that links to the "create recipe" form prefilled with the recipe data already existing in the database), a delete button to eliminate the recipe completely, and the date the recipe was last worked on.
 - - -
 #### - __ADD RECIPE FORM__
 ![Add recipe form](docs/README-images/recipe-form.gif)

 The form to create a new recipe is intuitive and easy to fill in.
 Users are required to insert the title, description, ingredients and method (these last two fields allow users to automatically have their inputs transformed into a list if the button at the top of the textarea is selected), an image (if none is uploaded, a placeholder image is provided), preparation time and cooking time in minutes, number of servings.
-They are also requested to select the level of difficulty, recipe cost, category.
-In the end they're asked if they want their recipe to be saved in their cookbook or as a draft, and if they want to make it available to the Community in the browse recipes page.
+They are also requested to select the level of difficulty, recipe cost and category.
+In the end, they're asked if they want their recipe to be saved in their cookbook or as a draft, and if they want to make it available to the Community in the browse recipes page.
 - - -
 #### - __RECIPE DETAILS PAGE__
 ![Recipe details page](docs/README-images/recipe-details.gif)
-The recipe details page is displayed in a layout that wants to avoid crowded information and be as neat and organized as possible.-Recipe header: it contains the recipe specifics necessary for the user to understand if that recipe is what he/she was looking for.
-It displays the recipe image, it's title and category, date of creation, preparation and cooking times, number of servings, cost and difficulty.
+The recipe details page is displayed in a layout that wants to avoid crowded information and be as neat and organized as possible.-__Recipe header__: contains the recipe specifics necessary for the user to understand if that recipe is what he/she was looking for.
+It displays the recipe image, its title and category, date of creation, preparation and cooking times, number of servings, cost and difficulty.

--Recipe description: this section gives extra information about that recipe in the form of a description.
+-__Recipe description__: this section gives extra information about that recipe in the form of a description.

--Recipe in action: finally, the practical part of the recipe is shown.
+-__Recipe in action__: finally, the practical part of the recipe is shown.
 Ingredients and method blocks are displayed next to each other (or one after the other in the case of smaller screen sizes).
 Each ingredient and step is displayed in a list for easy readability and appearance.

--Recipe comments: the end of the page shows the list of comments that have been posted for that recipe by users (if there's any).
+-__Recipe comments__: the end of the page shows the list of comments that have been posted for that recipe by users (if there are any).
 - - -
 #### - __EDIT/DELETE RECIPE__
 ![Edit/Delete recipe](docs/README-images/edit-delete-recipe.png)